Crash Game Probability Calculator

 Why is 2x not a 50/50 chance?

-What is the best strategy for these games?
+What is the best strategy for crash games?

 Is Aviator rigged or fair?